Hello my lovelies,

 It’s almost tradition for most of us to set new year resolutions around this time.
 Some might think it’s silly, many might argue “why do you need a new year to change something in your life or make some serious decisions”, which admittedly I’m sure everyone would agree, you don’t.
 However, we are humans and sometimes we just need that extra little push, or excuse, to make a move or a change.

-Truly, it doesn’t matter when during the year you stick your heels into the ground and decide to change something, all that matters is that for whatever reason, whether it’s new year-new beginning inspiration, you had some time to think about something or you simply reached the fed up point, the important thing is that you made that decision.
+Truly, it doesn’t matter when you stick your heels into the ground and decide to change something, all that matters is that for whatever reason, whether it’s new year-new beginning inspiration, you had some time to think about something or you simply reached the fed up point, the important thing is that you made that decision.
 You acknowledged no matter what this is, whether stupid or serious, it’s something that it’s not doing it for you and you want to change it.

 And that’s truly amazing.
 The first and arguably one of the biggest steps and hurdles is the acknowledgement.